-Title when a scan is created, Artec Studio automatically assigns it a name, such as Eva Scan 1, Eva Scan 2 and so on, according to the values in the Scan name and Start with fields as well as the state of the Add scanner type in prefix checkbox in the Scan panel.
+• Scans marked with • in this column will appear in the 3D View window and will undergo processing by all Artec Studio algorithms and tools. a Algorithms won't reposition frames of the locked scans (marked with 🖹) Title When a scan is created, Artec Studio automatically assigns it a name, such as Eva Scan 1, Eva Scan 2 and so on, according to the values in the Scan name and Start with fields as well as the state of the Add scanner type in prefix checkbox in the Scan panel.
 To rename a scan, select it by left-clicking on its name.
 Then either hit F2 or right-click on the scan name to open the dropdown menu.
-Select the Rename... option.
+Select the Rename option.
 Both approaches open a dialog that allows you to specify the new name.

-Loaded number of scan frames loaded into memory (see Selectively Loading Project Data).
-Total total number of frames and size of a particular scan (in MB).

-Max error the largest registration-error value among all frames in the scan.
-More information.
+Frames The number of frames loaded into memory along with the total number of frames constituting the scan (see Selectively Loading Project Data) Size The size of a particular scan (in MB).
+Err.
+The largest registration-error value among all frames in the scan.
+More information .
+Color In this column, each scan has a colored square ■ next to it.
+The square's fill depends on the number of scan frames loaded into the application.
+When all frames are loaded, the square will be completely filled in.
+When only key frames are loaded, it will be half filled, and when all the scan data is unloaded, it will be unfilled (see Selectively Loading Project Data).
+You can change the scan color by clicking on the corresponding square and selecting the desired color from the palette.